Nugkta/cgrep/README.md

 The repository centers on **BiGCARP**, a ByteNet-based masked language model trained at the Pfam domain level on ~127,000 BGCs from the antiSMASH database, and investigates its integration with **ESM**, a state-of-the-art amino acid-level protein language model trained on billions of sequences.
 Through representation analysis (CKA, UMAP) and a suite of probe tasks (product classification, A-domain substrate prediction, halogenation detection), we demonstrate that:

 1. **Fine-grained (ESM) and coarse-grained (BiGCARP) models capture complementary biological knowledge** — ESM encodes local sequence patterns while BiGCARP captures long-range dependencies across entire BGCs.
-2. **Cross-granularity integration improves performance** — combining representations from both models yields measurable gains in intermediate-level prediction tasks.
+2. **Cross-granularity integration improves performance** — combining representations from both models yields measurable gains in intermediate-level prediction tasks (BGC product prediction).
-3. **Deeper-layer embeddings are more faithful** — last-layer representations better capture a model's learned knowledge compared to initial embedding layers, explaining why straightforward embedding initialization strategies may fail.
+3. **Deeper-layer embeddings are more faithful** — last-layer (or higher-layers) representations better capture a model's learned knowledge compared to initial embedding layers, explaining why straightforward embedding initialization strategies may fail.

 For detailed methodology and experimental results, see the accompanying manuscript in `cgrep_paper.pdf`.